firefoxfoxthrot/developer-web-site/_pages/lifehash-faq.md

 method were truly random and that visually similar hashes didn't dramatically increase the collision rate.

-LifeHash is iinstead a human-factor/UX hack: something meant to make it easier for us, as humans, to deal with the security of cryptographic systems.
+LifeHash is instead a human-factor/UX hack: something meant to make it easier for us, as humans, to deal with the security of cryptographic systems.
 We know that humans aren't actually any good at reading the long numbers that are the actual identifiers for cryptographic seeds and keys.
 LifeHash offers a complementary identification method.

 Practically, that means that LifeHash should always be used _alongside_ other identification methods, such as digests.
 Our